mozilla-l10n/documentation/config/setting_mercurial_environment.md

-# Set up the environment
+# Set up the environment for Mercurial

 **IMPORTANT:** This configuration has to be done only once on the computer.
 After that you will simply need to keep Mercurial up to date (a new version is released every month).